-A website feedback form is a powerful tool for businesses that operate online.
+A website feedback form is a powerful survey tool for businesses that operate online.
 That's because the user feedback not only gives insights into how your product(s) is perceived, but also helps to enhance the website's user-friendliness, reduce bounce rates, and boost conversions.

-However, a static feedback form lying in a corner of your website pages may not do the job.
-To collect insightful feedback, you need a bit more creativity.
-Thankfully, there’s a lot you can do with website surveys to make feedback sharing easy and feedback data impactful.
+However, a static online feedback form just lying in a corner of your website pages may not do the job.
+To collect insightful customer feedback, you need a touch of creativity and website surveys excel in this regard with their interactive and engaging features.

 Start Collecting Visitor Feedback Today